ryoqun/price-action-analysis/2014y01m30d/usdjpy-m5.md

 However, I missed to be in the market the break out at the end of trading range 4.

-So, as a second entry, I opened a bull position with stop loss of high of trading range 4, gathering of bulls at the micro triangle.
+So, as a second entry, I opened a bull position with stop loss of high of trading range 4, a gathering point of bulls at the micro triangle.

 Sadly, I was wrong.
 The bulls failed after a while, forming the trading range 5.
 Before the formation, I had promptly exited from the market before the stop loss order was triggered.